rahulronald/Test-Assignment/README.md

 It has 3 tabs each for individual section.

 ## Instructions to execute the test
-The entire test suite is controlled by the **TestNG.xml** runner file, which is located under `src > test > resources > runner`.
+The entire test suite is controlled by the **POM.xml** file, which is located under `project`.
-Simply, right click on the **TestNG.xml** file and select Run As : **TestNG Suite**.
+Simply, right click on the **POM.xml** file and select Run As : **Maven Test**.

 ## Test Result:

 ### Test Report:
-After the test is completed, the **Test Report** is generated in the Workspace location under `Project (ABC) > test-output > emailable-report.html`.
+After the test is completed, the **Test Report** is generated in the Workspace location under `Project (ABC) > target > surefire-reports > emailable-report.html`.
 You can open it in any browser to have a look for the Consolidated Test Report.
-Sample has been attached in the email.

 ### Test Result Screenshots:
 Also, at every important step, **screenshots** are captured and stored under `Project (ABC) > test-output > screenShots` folder location.
 All screenshots are stored with timestamp as their name.